 - Some material covered by the book is outside the scope of the exam.

-- The humour in the book does not work for everyone!
+- The humor in the book does not work for everyone!

 3. CISSP: Certified Information Systems Security Professional Study Guide (Sybex)